 This website is a platform to share knowledge and to inspire each other to go outside and connect with the natural world.
 No information contained on this site is meant to diagnose, treat or cure any condition.
 As with any new medication, supplement or herb it is ALWAYS necessary that you consult first with a certified health practitioner.
-As it relates to herbal medicine and your specific health conditions, it is useful to speak with a Naturopathic Doctor (ND) who is familiar with herbal medicines and any interactions that they could have with prescription medication or other health conditions.
+As it relates to herbal medicine and your specific health conditions, it is useful to speak with a naturopathic doctor (ND) or medical herbalist who is familiar with herbal medicines and any interactions that they could have with prescription medication or other health conditions.

 All photos on this website are taken by either myself or my partner.
 Images are meant to help with identification and demonstrate the beauty of these plants and fungi.